openstates/documentation/contributing/running-the-site.rst

 Working On openstates.org
 =========================

-openstates.org is the public-facing result of all the scraping we do.
+openstates.org is the public-facing result of all the work we do.
 The site is built in Django and includes the web frontend and API.

 Checking out
 ------------